Corzine, banks push to end MF Global fraud lawsuit

 The Virginia Retirement System said it had managed about $53.1 billion of pension fund and other assets as of June 30.
 Alberta, through its Alberta Investment Management Corp unit, said it oversaw about C$70 billion (US$70.4 billion) of pension fund and government assets.

-Among the other defendants are former MF Global Chief Financial Officers J. Randy MacDonald and Henri Steenkamp, seven former independent directors, and units of Bank of America Corp , Citigroup Inc, Deutsche Bank AG and Royal Bank of Scotland Group Plc.
+Among the other defendants are former MF Global Chief Financial Officers J. Randy MacDonald and Henri Steenkamp, seven former independent directors, and units of Bank of America Corp (BAC.N), Citigroup Inc (C.N), Deutsche Bank AG (DBKGn.DE) and Royal Bank of Scotland Group Plc (RBS.L).

 The U.S. Department of Justice and Commodity Futures Trading Commission are also investigating MF Global’s collapse, which has left an estimated $1.6 billion of customer funds missing.